 There are two main types of weave to choose from in the bedding world - percale cotton, and sateen cotton – and the difference between them can be dramatic.

-So what is sateen cotton?
+So what is sateen bedding?
 Let us explain:

 What is Sateen Cotton?